Posts in "Long Moos"

 AI is abuzz in the world of art, film, and tech, the various disciplines around which I find myself continuously revolving.
 Questions of ethics and threats to jobs are abundant across social media and journalistic outlets.
 So I’d rather talk about my much tamer and IMO quite interesting use of it in recent months—restoring my own old(ish) video projects.

 Some of the earlier examples of what AI was capable of was in the world of up-resing photos.
 These examples weren’t merely clever filtering on scaling images up.
 They could actually identify features and create new detail.
 This very quickly started being applied to video as well.
-Over time I would fiddle with various tools that would pop up, try a few things, be unimpressed, and move on.
-But eventually a demo of Topaz Video AI landed on my Mac… and the flood gates of possibilities opened in my mind.

 Keeping Myself Swamped…

+Without spoiling plans I may or may not have for bringing new life to past projects, there was a fantastic opportunity for a soup-to-nuts test on something small.
+The 10-year anniversary of Core Differences was coming up—a 2-minute sparring session over preferred styles of lightsaber glows between Christopher “VaporTrail” Spenceley and myself.
 About 4-5 weeks prior to the anniversary, Vapes hit me up with the idea to re-release it as a 4k up-res (the original was shot on my Canon 60D in 1080p).
 I can’t remember if I had mentioned to him that I was experimenting with this stuff, or if it was totally happenstance.
 Either way, it seemed a perfect sized project to try out everything I was thinking in terms of workflows, so project code CD4K was born.

 We of course missed our target date of releasing precisely on the anniversary, but that was a combination of my schedule being full with a freelance project (a good thing) and what turned out to be a much more involved and intricate process, from figuring out the right AI models to employ on different shots, to the color workflow, to what sort of finishing work I would need to do in Nuke, all of which I’ll outline in upcoming posts and possibly videos (trying not to overpromise on the video front).